number571/go-peer/README.md

 ## TODO
 1. Write tests with comment "TODO";
-2. Update hlc package in cmd/hls;
-3. Remake cmd/hlm from CLI to GUI;
-4. Remake cmd/hmc from CLI to GUI;
+2. Remake cmd/hmc from CLI to GUI;
-5. Implement the cmd/ubc;
+3. Implement the cmd/ubc;
-6. Consider cmd/hls moving the fifth^ stage of anonymity to the sixth;
+4. Consider cmd/hls moving the fifth^ stage of anonymity to the sixth;
-7. Create README for cmd/hlm, cmd/hms, cmd/hmc;
+5. Create README for cmd/hlm, cmd/hms, cmd/hmc;
-8. Comment functions in the code of library;
+6. Comment functions in the code of library;
-9. ...
+7. ...